 Instead of thinking "I can't have that."
 I think "how can I make more money and get that one day".

 With money, it was different.
-I was so shocked that I didn't know anything about money when I graduated law school with $206k in student loan debt.
+I was so shocked that I didn't know anything about money when I graduated from law school with $206k in student loan debt.
 So, I started a journey learning everything I could about personal finance.

 How much debt did you pay or have you paid off in total?